Lufthansa pilot strike grounds most long-haul flights

 It said it would still be able to fly about a third of its scheduled flights on Saturday, but said the additional strike represented a new escalation of the conflict, which it feared was having a long-term impact on the reputation of the company.

-Pilot strikes cost Lufthansa more than 200 million euros (144 million pounds) in lost operating profit last year.
+Pilot strikes cost Lufthansa more than 200 million euros ($213 million) in lost operating profit last year.
 Experience so far shows that bookings drop sharply after a strike is announced, stay low for a couple of days and then recover fairly quickly, a Lufthansa spokeswoman said.

 "The only winners are Lufthansa's competitors, whether long-haul or short-haul," Strickland said, adding that it was still crucial for Lufthansa management to push through structural changes to keep up with rivals.